PharmaForest/valivali/README.md

 - %mp_assertcols		: To see if columns(variables) are in expected condition (from sasjscore)
 - %mp_assertcolvals	: To see if values in variables are in expected condition (from sasjscore)
 - %mp_assertdsobs		: To see if # of observations is in expected condition (from sasjscore)
 - %mp_assertscope		: To check macro scope (from sasjscore)

+For usage of macros from sasjscore, please see [sasjscore](https://github.com/SASPAC/sasjscore).

 ---